 Up to $3.4 million is to be used on improving community resiliency through the Hurricane Loss Mitigation Program Grant.
 Through partnering with local housing authorities and non-profit organizations, the Division has been able to promote wind and flood mitigation and provide hazard mitigation retrofitting to residential and commercial properties.
 Funded activities include retrofits, inspections, and construction or modification of building components designed to increase a structure’s ability to withstand hurricane-force winds and flooding.
 The Retrofit Program utilizes the Florida Building Code as its standard for all retrofitting.
 The $194,000 reimbursement grant may also be used for Local Mitigation Strategy projects.

 Grant funds awarded under the HLMP qualify as state financial assistance under the Florida Single Audit Act.
 See Section 215.971, Florida Statutes.
 The Catalog of State Financial Assistance number (CSFA#) for HLMP is 31.066.
-Because the Legislature provides the Division with HLMP funds through the grants and aid appropriation category, eligible proposers under this RFP include governmental entities, nonprofit organizations, and qualified for-profit organizations; individual homeowners are ineligible to apply.
+Eligible proposers under this RFP include governmental entities and nonprofit organizations; individual homeowners are ineligible to apply.

 Email HLMP@em.myflorida.com to request being added to announcements for funding opportunities.

 Of moneys provided to the Division, ten percent is allocated to Florida International University to be applied to research and outreach conducted by the International Hurricane Research Center.
 The IHRC is a multi-disciplinary research and education organization focused on a single mission: to reduce hurricane damage and loss of life through more effective mitigation.
 As a University entity, the IHRC conducts both basic and applied research.
 The IHRC research tries to answer fundamental questions in order to reduce the hurricane threat.
 The Center’s current studies involve such areas as: household mitigation and evacuation; storm hazard and vulnerability mapping, long-term community recovery; and economic loss modeling.

 Forty-percent of the $7 million total ($2.8 million) appropriated by the Legislature shall be used to inspect and improve tie-downs for mobile homes.
 Section 215.559, Florida Statutes, authorizes the Division to contract with Gulf Coast State College to administer the mobile home tie-down program.